FolderViewPainter

 1. Download the zip file using the link above.

-5. Double-click FolderViewPainter.exe to open the Install/Remove dialog and click Install to add the tool to the Explorer right-click menu.
+5. Double-click FolderViewPainter.exe to open the Install/Remove dialog and click Install to add the tools to the Explorer right-click menu.

 7. Click OK when the Done message box appears.